-Netanyahu is certainly a professional (2016a): just as he mastered a strategy to become an authoritative speaker on terrorism on US media in the 90s, deciphering the ecosystem of newsroom and talk shows, weaving close ties with the editors, producers and secretaries by way of becoming “Mr. Terror” in their eyes, and just as he became a master of public lectures – refining his speeches, his gimmicks his rhythm – to become the undisputed ‘magician’ of Israeli politics and beyond, so was he a professional in perfecting his struggle against the public media in Israel.
-There were two fundamental fronts to that mission: one, to set in the public mind the media as a politicized factor which he, Netanyahu, is its victim; second, to control the media to the smallest details – every appointment from a minor journalist to the tycoon owner of the channel, as the next section would show.
+Netanyahu is certainly a professional (2016a).
+He mastered a strategy to become an authority on terrorism in the U.S. media in the 1990s, deciphering the ecosystem of newsrooms and talk shows, weaving close ties with the editors, producers and secretaries to become “Mr. Terror” in their eyes, and he became a master of public lectures – refining his speeches, gimmicks, and rhythm to become the undisputed “magician” of Israeli politics.
+In the same way, he was professional in perfecting his struggle against the Israeli media.
+There were two fundamental fronts in that mission.
+The first was to imprint in the public mindset that the media was politicized and out to get Netanyahu, its victim; the second was to control the media down to the smallest details – every appointment from a cub reporter to the tycoon owner of the channel, as the next section describes.

-Shaping the public discourse by way of positioning the media as an independent, collective, powerful actor, transformed gradually throughout the years.
-In the early days of the first reign of Netanyahu as PM, the thesis was closely bonded with his then neoliberal position.
-The first premise in his argument was to determine that the media is of the left in Israel, like the elites that set the minds of the people even if they were not democratically elected by the people and are therefore formally not in power.
-Thus, Netanyahu said, in the journalists’ yearbook 1998: “the majority of the journalists were on the left wing, from the moderate left to the hard left.
-I cannot say if 80 or 90%.
-But definitely the vast majority is on that camp … I did the Hebron agreement, everybody applauded me for two days.
-I ensure you that if I give away vast territories of the land of Israel I would be congratulated” (Leshem and Ashuah 2017).
-The idea is therefore, at this stage, to frame the public discourse with the notion that the public media is of a left leaning – only later to become an argument that the media and the left in Israel is one and the same.
-The left, here, is identified with giving back occupied territories to the Palestinians.
-If the first premise is that the media is of the left, and the second premise is that there is a monopoly of the left, the conclusion is that the remedy is privatization of the media.
-The tool for changing this constructed reality was hence to call for free competition and a market of opinions.
+The way that Netanyahu shaped public discourse by positioning the media as an independent, collective, and powerful actor gradually changed over the years.
+In the early days of his first term as prime minister, he had a more embracing approach to the media.
+The first premise in his evolving argument against the media in Israel was that it was affiliated with the left and was comprised of elitists who assumed the role of opinion makers, even though they were never democratically elected by the people and held no formal power.
+Thus, Netanyahu stated in 1998, “The majority of journalists were on the left, from the moderate left to the hard left.
+I cannot say if 80% or 90%.
+But definitely, the vast majority is in that camp … I did the Hebron agreement and everyone applauded me for two days.
+I ensure you that if I give away vast territories of the Land of Israel, I will be congratulated” (Leshem and Ashuah 2017).
+The idea at this stage was to frame the public discourse with the notion that the public media favors the left.
+Only later did this evolve into the claim that the media and the left in Israel are one and the same.
+Netanyahu here identified the left with returning occupied territories to the Palestinians.
+If the first premise was that the media is leftist, and the second premise was that there is a monopoly of the left, the conclusion was that the remedy is to privatize the media.
+The tool for changing this constructed reality was to call for free competition and a marketplace of opinions.